BryantCabrera/bryantcabrera_mobileforming/README.md

         3. Jest is an assertion library.
         4. Jest allows for the creation of mock functions.
         5. Enzyme is just a library.
         6. Enzyme can render a react component into a document to simulate an event.
+However, it requires an adapter to load an emulated DOM.

 > Authentication
     1. Because there wasn't a sreateUser mutation in the GraphQL backend, I mimicked authentication with front-end validation.